kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 This lab covers the major tools and techniques for troubleshooting and performance tuning for both WAS traditional and WebSphere Liberty, in addition to specific tools for each.
 There is significant overlap because a lot of troubleshooting and tuning occurs at the operating system and Java levels, largely independent of WAS.

-This lab Docker image come with WAS traditional and WebSphere Liberty pre-installed so installation and configuration steps are skipped.
+This lab container image come with WAS traditional and WebSphere Liberty pre-installed so installation and configuration steps are skipped.

-The way we are using Docker in these [lab](https://github.com/kgibm/dockerdebug/blob/master/fedorawasdebug/Dockerfile) [Docker](https://github.com/kgibm/dockerdebug/blob/master/fedorajavadebug/Dockerfile) [images](https://github.com/kgibm/dockerdebug/blob/master/fedoradebug/Dockerfile) is to run multiple services in the same container (e.g. VNC, Remote Desktop, WAS traditional, WebSphere Liberty, a full GUI server, etc.) and although this approach is [valid and supported](https://docs.docker.com/config/containers/multi-service_container/), it is not generally recommended for real-world application deployment usage.
-In this case, Docker is used primarily for easy distribution and building of this lab.
+The way we are using these container images is to run multiple services in the same container (e.g. VNC, Remote Desktop, WAS traditional, WebSphere Liberty, a full GUI server, etc.) and although this approach is [valid and supported](https://docs.docker.com/config/containers/multi-service_container/), it is generally not recommended for real-world application deployment usage.
 For labs that demonstrate how to use WAS in production, see [WebSphere Application Server and Docker Tutorials](https://github.com/WASdev/ci.docker.tutorials).

 ## Operating System